 Which EHS regulations are the most important?

 The short answer here is: all of them.
+EHS, in and of itself, is important.
 Regulations that may seem inconsequential or comparatively minor can still be costly to miss or have larger-than-anticipated repercussions.
 With that said, here are a handful that should be top priorities for all businesses:

 1. Do your duty